-Luckily, an undercover police officer soon rescued her.
-She was traumatized from being trafficked and consequently was very behind in school.
-Rachel faced many challenges, including her mental health, dealing with her dysfunctional family, and financial issues.
-She has many services available to her as far as mental health services and treatment, but due to the challenges she faces, does not have access to a GED program.
+Luckily, an undercover police officer identified Rachel and helped her out of her situation.
+She was traumatized from being trafficked and faced many challenges, including her mental health, dealing with her dysfunctional family, and financial issues.

 what happens when a survivor isn’t rescued until they are an adult?

 Another survivor, Amanda (name changed), was rescued from trafficking when she was already past the normal high school age.
 The only way for her to complete a GED would be to have someone tutor her and help her through GED classes and tests since she had little to no education during the years she was trafficked.